aws/s2n-tls/docs/DEVELOPMENT-GUIDE.md

 s2n is written in C99.
 The code formatting and indentation should be relatively clear from reading some s2n source files, but there is also an automated "make indent" target that will indent the s2n sources.

 There should be no need for comments to explain *what* s2n code is doing; variables and functions should be given clear and human-readable names that makes their purpose and intent intuitive.
 Comments explaining *why* we are doing something are encouraged.
-Often some context setting is neccessary; a reference to an RFC, or a reminder of some critical state that is hard to work directly into the immediate code in a natural way.
+Often some context setting is necessary; a reference to an RFC, or a reminder of some critical state that is hard to work directly into the immediate code in a natural way.

 Every source code file must include a copy of the Apache Software License 2.0, as well as a correct copyright notification.
 The year of copyright should be the year in which the file was first created.